edubart/minislirp/fuzzing/README.md

 # Coverage

 The `coverage.py` script allows to see coverage informations about the corpus.
 It makes a lot of assumptions on the directory structure so it should be read and probably modified before running it.
+It must be called with the protocol to cover: `python coverage.py udp report`.
 To generate coverage informations, the following flags are passed to the fuzzer and libslirp :

 - g